maxkimlyk/birthdays-lord-bot/readme.md

 3. Fill in settings in _config.yaml_.
     - `google_sheets_credentials_file` should contain your json key file name from previous step.
-    - `google_sheets_spreadsheet_id` should contain ID of your spreadsheet with birthdays.
-You can extract it from URL.
-When you editing spreadsheet in a browser you'll see it inside the address bar: `https://docs.google.com/spreadsheets/d/**SPREADSHEETID**/edit#gid=0`.

 4. Add access to read your streadsheet with birthdays for service account.